Quantcast

 Nelly Power

-On Thursday morning the 20th of January 1887 Miss Nelly Power the delight of the Music Hall died at the age of thirty-three.
-She was once part of the attractions at the Vaudeville theatre in the Strand, with a voice and style of singing that was far above the burlesque acts.
-Becoming a favourite of the Music Halls like the Canterbury and was engaged at the time of her death at the Trocadero.
-Although she has been long since forgotten she was a top class star of the Victorian Music Hall and lies in a well hidden grave alongside Champagne Charlie at Abney Park.
+On the morning of Thursday 20 January 1887 Miss Nelly Power, the delight of the music hall, died at the age of thirty-two.
+She was once one of the attractions at the Vaudeville theatre in The Strand, with a voice and style of singing that was far above the burlesque acts.
+She became a favourite of music halls like the Canterbury and was engaged at the time of her death at the Trocadero.
+Although she has long since been forgotten, she was a top-class star of the Victorian music hall and lies in a well-hidden grave alongside Champagne Charlie at Abney Park.

 Joseph Grimaldi

-Although not a music hall star in the true sense of the word, nonetheless, the King of Clowns.
-Joseph Grimaldi was born in Clerkenwell in 1778, the son of the Italian Dance Master Giuseppi Grimaldi.
+Although not a music hall star in the true sense of the word, the King of Clowns, Joseph Grimaldi was born in Clerkenwell in 1778, the son of the Italian dance master Giuseppe Grimaldi.
 Joey, the name which is still used for a clown today, made his stage debut at Sadler’s Wells at the age of three.
-It was here where he spent the next 45 years as both performer and part owner.
-He became part owner through marring Maria the owner’s daughter, who died just 18 months later during childbirth.
-Sometime afterwards he married Mary, they had a son named Joseph who followed in dads footsteps as a clown; only to die aged thirty an alcoholic.
+It was here that he spent the next 45 years as both performer and part owner.
+He became part-owner through marrying Maria Hughes, the owner’s daughter, who died just 18 months later during childbirth.
+Just over a year later he married Mary Bristow.
+They had a son named Joseph who followed in his dad's footsteps as a clown, only to die aged thirty an alcoholic.

-As the now famous 'Joey' a sad clown with his young sons death, the story was circulated where Grimaldi went to see a Doctor unanimously for some help with his unhappiness.
-The Doctor told him to do something happy like seeing Grimaldi, the patient said; “Ah, but Doctor, I am Grimaldi”.
-He invented the making up with a white face with lots of bright coloured make-up around the eyes, lips and cheeks, wearing bright baggy clothes and long pointed hats.
-He suffered ill health in middle age through his jumping and falling about when young, growing older could barely walk.
+As the now famous 'Joey', suffering from depression after the death of his first wife and their child, the story was circulated where Grimaldi went to see a doctor anonymously for some help with his unhappiness.
+The doctor told him to do try some diversion like seeing Grimaldi.
+The patient said, “Ah, but Doctor, I am Grimaldi.”
+He invented the clown's make-up of a white face with lots of bright colours around the eyes, lips and cheeks, wearing bright baggy clothes and long pointed hats.
+He suffered ill-health in middle age through his jumping and falling about when young, and as he grew older could barely walk.
 It is said he was a physical wreck through years of extreme physical exertion.
-The Land Lord of his local pub the Cornwallis Tavern in Pentonville, would carry Joey home.
-Without being able to work Joey became broke and the Drury Lane Theatre help him with a £100 per annum pension.
-He died on May 31st 1837 at number 33 Southampton Street present day Calshot Street Clerkenwell, and is buried in what was St. James's Chapel Pentonville Road.
-The church after bomb damage was later demolished and then turned into a park named Grimaldi Park after this king of clowns.
-There is an annual church service on the first Sunday in February, where clowns from across the UK gather in Dalston’s Holy Trinity Church.
+The landlord of his local pub the Cornwallis Tavern in Pentonville would carry Joey home.
+Being unable to work, Joey became broke and the Drury Lane Theatre helped him with a £100 per annum pension.
+He died on May 31, 1837, at 33 Southampton Street, present-day Calshot Street, Clerkenwell, and is buried in what was St. James's Chapel, Pentonville Road.
+The church suffered bomb damage in World War II and was decommissioned in 1959, and demolished in 1985.
+The area was turned into a park named Joseph Grimaldi Park after this king of clowns.
+There is an annual church service on the first Sunday in February, when clowns from across the UK gather in Dalston’s Holy Trinity Church.
 The congregation of clowns can dress up in their costumes complete with face paint in remembrance of ‘Joey’ Grimaldi.

 King of Clowns, Joseph Grimaldi's grave in Grimaldi Park Pentonville Road.